More than half of American adults carry credit card debt from month to month, and most can’t handle their overall debt load.

 If you’re following the first three tips, you should be reducing your debt.
 Once your debt is managed, you will have a better debt-to-income ratio.

-To get your debt to income ratio, simply add up all your monthly debt payments and divide them by your gross monthly income.
+To get your debt to income ratio, simply add up all your monthly debt payments (what is escrow?) and divide them by your gross monthly income.
 Your debt-to-income ratio is expressed as a percentage.

 Typically, the lower your debt-to-income ratio, the higher the loan-to-value ratio a mortgage lender will approve you for.
 Most lenders want this ratio to be no greater than 43 percent.
 20 percent is considered excellent.

-To make your debt-to-income ratio more attractive to a lender, consider diversifying your income and decreasing your debt further.
+To make your debt-to-income ratio more attractive to a lender, consider diversifying your income and decreasing your debt further and paying off debt.

 5. Check into FHA Home Loans